|

 Diploma, Faculty of Philosophy, University of Florence, Italy

 M.A.
-Economics (summa cum laude), McMaster University, Hamilton, Ont., Canada
+Economics (summa cum laude), McMaster University, Hamilton, Ont.,

 M.S.
 Mathematics, George Washington University, Washington D.C., U.S.A